A Case Study in Diagnostic Failure

 7 Years of Physiological Data

-My HRV was chronically low—consistently around 30-40ms.
+My HRV was chronically low, consistently in the low 30's on average.
 For comparison, healthy men in their mid-20s to early 30s typically have HRV values of 60-100ms or higher.
 My values were in the range typically seen in people decades older with cardiovascular disease.
 The data showed clear autonomic dysfunction years before I developed debilitating symptoms.

 The challenge wasn't data availability.
 It was interpretation.
 Standard medical care doesn't analyze longitudinal consumer health data.
 There's no system to flag concerning patterns before they become clinical emergencies.
 I had to export 7+ years of Apple Health data and analyze it myself to see what had been there the entire time.